Lance Palmer: 2009-10

 On June 16, 2020, Palmer was inducted into the Ohio State University's Hall of Fame by his legendary collegiate wrestling career.

+Real American Freestyle

+Palmer competed at RAF 01 on August 30, 2025, losing to Austin Gomez.

 Mixed martial arts career

 Early career

 Palmer made his professional mixed martial arts debut on May 20, 2011.
 He began his career at 7-0 and won the Resurrection Fighting Alliance Featherweight Championship a little over two years after his debut.

 World Series of Fighting

 On December 7, 2013, Palmer made his World Series of Fighting debut at WSOF 7 against Bellator veteran Georgi Karakhanyan for the inaugural WSOF Featherweight Championship.
 He lost via guillotine choke in the third round.

 On June 21, 2014, Palmer faced Nick LoBasco at WSOF 10.
 He won via rear naked choke submission in the first round.

 On December 13, 2014, Palmer challenged Rick Glenn for the WSOF Featherweight Championship at WSOF 16.
 He won via rear naked choke submission in the third round to become the WSOF Featherweight Champion.

 On June 5, 2015, Palmer made his first defense of the WSOF Featherweight Championship at WSOF 21 against IFL and WEC veteran Chris Horodecki.
 He won via neck crank submission in the first round to retain the WSOF Featherweight Championship.

 On December 18, 2015, Palmer made the second defense of the WSOF Featherweight Championship at WSOF 26 against Alexandre Almeida.
 He lost via unanimous decision.

 On May 10, 2016, it was announced that Palmer will have a rematch against Alexandre Almeida for the WSOF Featherweight Championship at WSOF 32 on July 30, 2016 in the co-main event.
 He won via unanimous decision to become a two time WSOF Featherweight Champion.

 On June 30, 2016, Palmer fought Andre Harrison in for the first title defense of his second reign as champion at WSOF 35 in the co-main event.
 He lost the fight via unanimous decision.